 Maybe the fact that they are produced from many flowers is the reason these fruits usually have an incredible aroma?

 So, once you’re done with eating part of the pineapple as is, use what’s left to make this aromatic cake.
-If after making it that you still have a bit more pineapple left, then just grind it with some mint, to create a fresh, tasty Popsicle… So you see, it’s worth the trouble of buying and cleaning the fresh fruit, especially when it all come with the added bonus of the amazing aroma that will fill your kitchen in the process.
+If after making it that you still have a bit more pineapple left, then just grind it with some mint, to create a fresh, tasty Popsicle… So you see, it’s worth the trouble of buying and cleaning the whole fresh fruit, especially when it all comes with the added bonus of the amazing aroma that will fill your kitchen in the process.
+Try it and enjoy.

-* If you want to make the cake richer, substitute the applesauce with the same amount of soft butter.
+* For a richer texture, substitute the applesauce with the same amount of soft butter.

 * The cut cake freezes well, in an airtight container, for up to 3 weeks.